Metal rectifier: TV sets and photocopiers

 Specially designed selenium rectifiers were once widely used as EHT rectifiers in television sets and photocopiers.
-A layer of selenium was applied to a sheet of soft iron foil, and thousands of tiny discs (typically 2mm diameter) were punched out of this and assembled as "stacks" inside ceramic tubes.
+A layer of selenium was applied to a sheet of soft iron foil, and thousands of tiny discs (typically 2 mm diameter) were punched out of this and assembled as "stacks" inside ceramic tubes.
 Rectifiers capable of supplying tens of thousands of volts could be made this way.
 Their internal resistance was extremely high, but most EHT applications only required a few hundred microamps at most, so this was not normally an issue.
 With the development of inexpensive high voltage silicon rectifiers, this technology has fallen into disuse.

 Electrolysis

 Metal rectifiers have been replaced by silicon diodes in most devices, however there are certain applications where the replacement of metal rectifiers with silicon units has proven impractical.
 These are mostly in electroplating, aluminium smelting and similar high-current low-voltage industrial applications, where the lower forward voltage drop of metal rectifiers is more important than their reverse breakdown voltage.